 The Art of Spanish Institute methodology guides you along the fastest, and most reliable, path to understanding the Spanish language.
 You’ll understand the spoken language (including various dialects); and you’ll read, write and engage in meaningful conversation.
 All of this you learn at your individual pace.
-And you’ll do this using Spanish, with the expert support of your instructor, as your learning vehicle.
+And you’ll do this using Spanish, with the expert support of your teacher, as your learning vehicle.

 During class, you learn directly through interaction with your teacher, using only the Spanish language.
 The Direct Method of language training forms the core of the Art of Spanish Institute methodology.
-Because your teacher offers no translation from one language to the other, you must learn to think directly in Spanish.
+Because your teacher offers no translation from one language to the other, you must learn to think and speak directly in Spanish.

 This means you’re always involved in the teaching process.
 You won’t just sit in class, reciting or repeating words and phrases from a textbook.
 From day one, you put Spanish to use, applying what you’ve learned, and using what you know as a base to learn more.